 Since then he's worked in both commercial and non-commercial radio - from classic rock to country music - landing at WUNC in 1987.
-Keith hosted classical music and co-hosted the afternoon mix of jazz, classical, folk, and news on WUNC until 2001.
-Since then he's been a producer/director for The State of Things and currently is the station's web master and Back Porch Music host on Sunday evenings.

 In his early teens he collected QSL cards by listening to shortwave stations broadcasting from Holland, Australia, USSR, South Africa, Canada, China, and dozens of other locations.
 He still dusts off his shortwave set from time to time to try to pull in a distant station.

 Here's a video of Keith pulling in Radio Australia one morning in his home office: